SAP-samples/teched2025-AD161/exercises/ex4/README.md

     deploy the database model of your app to it.

     Note that a file `.cdsrc-private.json` has been created in the _xtravels_ folder.
+    When running the app in hybrid mode in the next step, this file helps to bind the `db` service of the app to a managed Cloud Foundry service of kind `hana` with plan `hdi-shared` that represents your HDI container.